catch22: CAnonical Time-series CHaracteristics

 Features quantifying linear autocorrelation structure (from the autocorrelation function or power spectrum).

-Last updated
+Last updated 11 months ago

 catch22 contains 6 features which each capture some aspect of the linear autocorrelation structure of a time series.
 Select one of the cards below to discover more information:

 The feature in catch22 computes the first 1/e crossing of the autocorrelation function of the time series.
-In hctsa, this can be computed as CO_FirstCrossing(x_z,'ac',1/exp(1),'discrete')
+In hctsa, this can be computed as CO_FirstCrossing(x_z,'ac',1/exp(1),'discrete').

 This feature measures the first time lag at which the autocorrelation function drops below 1/e (= 0.3679).

-captures the approximate scale of autocorrelation in a time series.
+acf_timescalecaptures the approximate scale of autocorrelation in a time series.
 This can be thought of as the number of steps into the future at which a value of the time series at the current point and that future point remain substantially (>1/e) correlated.
 For a continuous-time system, this statistic is high when the sampling rate is high relative to the timescale of the dynamics.

 To give an intuition, below we plot some examples of the outputs of this feature for different scenarios: